Skip to main content

 • Drag the handle that appears under selected neurons to form synapses.

-• Press play to put your network in control of the robot and see what it does.
+• Press Play to put your brain in control of the robot and see what it does.

 screenshot